-Our grade 6 students attend a 4-day environmental education & team-building program through Nature's Classroom.
+Our grade 6 students attend a 4-day environmental education & team-building program at the Alton Jones campus of the University of Rhode Island.
 This program is an integral part of the sixth grade curriculum and the transition process from 5th to 6th grade.
-The total cost to each student is approximately \$325.00 this year.
+The total cost to each student is approximately \$292.00 this year.